openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_usecase_save.md

 ## Code example - Saving Model with Preprocessing to OpenVINO IR

-When some preprocessing steps cannot be integrated into execution graph using Model Optimizer command-line options (e.g. `YUV`->`RGB` color space conversion, `Resize`, etc.), it is possible to write a simple code which:
+When some preprocessing steps cannot be integrated into execution graph using Model Optimizer command-line options (for example, `YUV`->`RGB` color space conversion, `Resize`, etc.), it is possible to write a simple code which:
  - Reads the original model (IR, ONNX, Paddle).
  - Adds the preprocessing/postprocessing steps.
  - Saves resulting model as IR (`.xml`/`.bin`).